yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 Serial ports allow you to do a myriad of things, including connect to your computer, connect to other devices such as LCDs and GPSes, etc...
 With a little programming, you could even connect a bunch of routers together.
 This mod doesn't '''add''' serial ports; those are already there.
 This just makes them much easier to use with just about any hardware you want.

+For the developer, a serial port will also allow you to recover a bricked router when all other methods have failed (tftp, failsafe mode, shorting pins, etc.)

 === Serial port pinouts ===
 Pinouts for your model can often be found on your model's page in [:CategoryModel].